 2. Keep an Entrepreneurial Mindset

 Embedded into the nature of a small business owner are three distinct personalities – that of the Technician, the Manager, and the Entrepreneur.
 A quick guide to knowing if a small business owner is wearing way too many hats is to answer which of the three personalities the owner is in the scheme of things.

 The owner that wears the most hat as the Technician, the Hand, is most involved in manufacturing, sales, and distribution of service or commodity.

-A business owner with a Manager’s personality, the Muscle, will focus on employees’ productivity and ensuring that systems work.
-A manager will need to wear many hats too.
+A business owner with a manager’s personality, the Muscle, will focus on employees’ productivity and ensure that systems work.
+A manager will need to wear many hats, too.

 A business owner with the personality of an Entrepreneur, the Heart and Soul, is the one that serves his purpose most of all.
 Focused on strategic work, carrying on with the vision that will take the business where it can soar – that is the entrepreneurial mindset.

 A business owner could be a technician or a manager every now and then but should never be tied down to being either or both.

 3. Learn how to delegate work and motivate employees